-(k) If no Exclusion Notices are filed during the Review Period with respect to a Draft Guideline Ballot, then the results of the Initial Vote are deemed to be final and approved.
-Draft Guidelines then become either Final Guidelines or Final Maintenance Guidelines, as designated in the Draft Guidelines Ballot.
-The Chair will notify both the Member Mail List and the Public Mail List of the approval, as well as update the public website list of Final Guidelines and Final Maintenance Guidelines.
+(h) If no Exclusion Notices are filed during the Review Period with respect to a Draft Guideline Ballot, then the results of the Initial Vote are automatically deemed to be final and approved, and Draft Guidelines then become either Final Guidelines or Final Maintenance Guidelines, as designated in the Draft Guidelines Ballot.
+The Chair will notify both the Member Mail List and the Public Mail List of the final approval within 3 business days, as well as update the Public Website of Final Guidelines and Final Maintenance Guidelines within 10 business days of the close of the Review Period.

-(l) If Exclusion Notice(s) are filed during the Review Period (as described in Section 4.3 of the IPR Policy), then the results of the Initial Vote are automatically rescinded and deemed null and void, and;
+(i) If Exclusion Notice(s) are filed during the Review Period (as described in Section 4.3 of the IPR Policy), then the results of the Initial Vote are automatically rescinded and deemed null and void, and;

-(i) a Patent Advisory Group (PAG) will be formed, in accordance with Section 7 of the IPR Policy, to address the conflict.
-The PAG will make a conclusion as described in Section 7.3.2 of the IPR Policy, and communicate such conclusion to the rest of the Forum, using the Member Mail List and the Public Mail List.
-The proposer and endorsers of the Draft Guideline Ballot will then decide how to proceed, including whether to proceed with the Draft Guideline Ballot; and
+(i) A Patent Advisory Group (PAG) will be formed, in accordance with Section 7 of the IPR Policy, to address the conflict.
+The PAG will make a conclusion as described in Section 7.3.2 of the IPR Policy, and communicate such conclusion to the rest of the Forum, using the Member Mail List and the Public Mail List.; and

-(ii) if the PAG recommends approval despite the Exclusion Notices, and if the proposer and endorsers decide to proceed, then:
+(ii) After the PAG provides its conclusion, , if the proposer and endorsers decide to proceed with the Draft Guidelines Ballot, and:

-(A) if no material changes have been made to the Draft Guidelines Ballot, it must go through the steps described in Sections 2.3(d) through (i) above, replacing the “Initial Vote” with a “Second Vote.”
+(A) the proposer and endorsers do not make any changes to the Draft Guidelines Ballot, such ballot must go through the steps described in Sections 2.3(b) through (d) above, replacing the “Initial Vote” with a “Second Vote.”
 If a Draft Guidelines Ballot passes the Second Vote, then the results of the Second Vote are deemed to be final and approved.
 Draft Guidelines then become either Final Guidelines or Final Maintenance Guidelines, as designated in the Draft Guidelines Ballot.
-The Chair will notify both the Member Mail List and the Public Mail List of the approval, as well as update the public website list of Final Guidelines and Final Maintenance Guidelines; or
+The Chair will notify both the Member Mail List and the Public Mail List of the approval, as well as update the public website of Final Guidelines and Final Maintenance Guidelines; or

-(B) if material changes have been made to the Draft Guidelines Ballot, a new Draft Guidelines Ballot must be proposed, and must go through the steps described in Sections 2.3(c) through (l) above.(iii) If the PAG recommends that the Forum not proceed with the Ballot, and the proposer and endorsers decide to proceed anyway, a new Draft Guidelines Ballot must be proposed, and must go through the steps described in Sections 2.3(c) through (l) above.
-In addition, the new Draft Guidelines Ballot must include the PAG’s report on the Exclusion Notices for the original Ballot.
+(B) the proposer and endorsers make changes to the Draft Guidelines Ballot, a new Draft Guidelines Ballot must be proposed, and must go through the steps described in Sections 2.3(a) through (i) above.

+(j) If a ballot is proposed to amend the same section of the Final Guidelines or the Final Maintenance Guidelines as one or more previous ballot(s) that has/have not yet been finally approved, the newly proposed ballot must include information about, and a link to, any such previous ballot(s), and may include provisions to avoid any conflicts relating to such previous ballots.

+3. Effect of Ballot.
+Nothing in this ballot is intended to supercede or replace anything in the IPR Policy.
+In the event of a conflict between this ballot and the IPR Policy, the IPR Policy shall govern.
+Except as specifically provided in this ballot, all other provisions of the Bylaws shall remain in full force and effect.

 -- MOTION ENDS –